ato/viewenvy/README.md

 ViewEnvy provides Rails-style views for Java web applications using Groovy as an expression language.
 Highlights:

 * HTML escaping by default
-* Simple static method helpers (with block syntax!)
+* Easy to write helpers in Java (with block syntax!)
 * Partials with `provide` and `contentFor`
 * Asynchronous content blocks
+* Can be used standalone or with most web frameworks

 Syntax
 ------